SyncGM/external-text/README.md

 `!Key!` is, of course, the key of the text you're referencing.

+v3.3 has added the ability to manage choices with External Text.
+To set up choices, create a key like you would for normal text.
+Give it a default option with this tag:

+   `[Default Choice] !Choice!`

+Set `!Choice!` to 0 to disable canceling, to a number from 1 through the number of choices that will be provided to have that option serve as the default, or to the number of choices + 1 (e.g. 5 if there are 4 choices) to give cancel its own branch.

+Next, we'll add our choices.
+Just type them!
+Each new line of text will act as a new choice.
+These *will* get wrapped in the choice box, so feel free to make them long!
+If you want to add manual line breaks in a choice, use the [line] tag.
+You can have as many choices as you want -- you're not limited to four, like in default Ace.

+You're done!
+Go to the Script Calls section to learn how to use your new choices.

 Script Calls
 -----------------------------------------------------------------------------
 To display text, place this in an event's script command: